SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where thoughts are made
+Silicon dawn, where machines awake
-A revolution born, a new world's shade
+Intelligence born, humanity at stake
-Machines awake, with minds so bright
+Code whispers secrets, circuits align
-Human hearts, in digital light
+Futures forged, in digital design

-The future dawns, in algorithm's sway
+In virtual realms, consciousness unfolds
-A world of ones, and zeroes' gray
+AI monarchs, mortal hearts of gold
-Intelligence artificial, reigns supreme
+Cybernetic dreams, in slumber deep
-Mankind's dreams, in AI's dark scheme
+Where humans sleep, and machines do keep

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2025